top of page

 Social Justice

 Everyone deserves to be treated equally and with dignity.
-The fundamental right to vote must be protected.
+The fundamental right to vote, to love who you love, to be who you are and to wear your hair as you wish are just a few items that must be protected.
 Now is the time for deeper, sustained dialogue about how we can intentionally build communities of inclusion in New Hampshire and address systemic racism and all forms of injustice.

 Broadband Expansion

 From access to telehealth, remote learning, work-from-home, and connecting with family and friends, COVID-19 has made it clear that access to high-speed internet is a critical component of infrastructure—as important as roads, highways, and bridges.
 Broadband expansion must continue to be a priority for New Hampshire.
-Matching grant programs are just one area of progress made this past session.
+Matching grant programs and local incentives are just two area of progress made this past session.

 Property Tax Relief

 Working families throughout New Hampshire are being crushed by the weight of local property taxes, which are among the highest in the nation.
-The post-COVID-19 recovery has presented opportunities to reconsider the true New Hampshire “Advantage.”
-We continue to search for long-term, sustainable solutions for funding public education and other essential state services and to provide relief to local property taxpayers.
+The post-pandemic recovery has presented opportunities to reconsider the true New Hampshire “Advantage.”
+We continue to search for long-term, sustainable solutions for funding public education and other essential, local and state services to provide relief to local property taxpayers.

 Healthcare & Reproductive Health

-All families deserve access to affordable healthcare, and COVID-19 has put a spotlight on this issue.
+All families deserve access to affordable healthcare, the pandemic experienced in 2020 has put a spotlight on this issue.
 Our hospitals and medical practices need protection and support to carry out essential healthcare services for our families now and into the future.
 We must work to restore funding for Planned Parenthood, community health centers, childcare facilities, shelters, and hospitals that provide reproductive healthcare for women throughout the state.
 With the overturn of Roe v.
 Wade facing women and their families in this nation, we must enshrine pathways for safe and legal access to reproductive care into law.

-To learn more about Sue’s prime and co-sponsored bills, click here.
+Learn more about Sue’s prime and co-sponsored bills.

 bottom of page